-- Non-statutory framework for Citizenship KS 1 and 2 (Non-statutory programme of study). - > Schools may wish to draw on the Citizenship programme of study in their planning. - > Data to understand the health and wellbeing needs of the local school-age population - ➤ Public Health England's Child and Maternal Health Intelligence Network brings together a range of publicly available data, information, reports, tools and resources on child and maternal health into one easily accessible hub. - It includes school-age health profiles and young people's health profiles. - The indicators allow areas to see how they perform against the national average and against other local areas.
-These tools, accompanied by local health intelligence, will be useful in supporting schools to identify and respond to the particular health and wellbeing needs of their local school-age population. - There are also early years health profiles.
+- Non-statutory framework for Citizenship KS 1 and 2 (Non-statutory programme of study).
+Schools may wish to draw on the Citizenship programme of study in their planning. - > Data to understand the health and wellbeing needs of the local school-age population - GOV.UK's Child and Maternal Health Intelligence Network brings together a range of publicly available data, information, reports, tools and resources on child and maternal health into one hub.

-Rebecca Guy - Review Summer 2025
+Rebecca Guy - Review Autumn 2025